 Maureen eventually realizes that her new loving connection with David is the ultimate lifetime achievement .

 Artworks Theatre Los Angeles.

-A dramedy in one act with four scenes; two characters and one set.
+A dramedy made into an award winning film.
+The play is a long one act with four scenes and two characters, one set.

 Running time: Approximately fifty minutes.